lapets/course-scalable-data-science/README.md

 #### Reduce Operations

-For example, if we have a collection of numbers we can compute the sum or the maximum across all the numbers by repeatedly grabbing numbers from the collection and combining them using a binary operator:
+For example, if we have a collection of numbers we can compute the sum or the maximum across all the numbers by repeatedly grabbing numbers from the collection and combining them using a binary operation:
 * **&Sigma;** {1, 2, 3, 4, 5} = (1 + 2) + (3 + (4 + 5))
 * **maximum** {1, 2, 3, 4, 5} = **max**(**max**(2, 5), **max**(**max**(1, 4), 5))

-Effectively, we have *decomposed* the overall operation into a series of applications of a binary operator.
-Notice that because the binary operators are associative and commutative, the order in which we do this does not matter.
+Effectively, we have *decomposed* the overall operation into a series of applications of a binary operation.
+Notice that because the binary operations are associative and commutative, the order in which we do this does not matter.

-In general, we can call this process *reduction*, and define a generic *reduce* operator that takes any binary operator and applies that operator to a list (in any order it chooses).
-Exactly such an operator exists in Python:
+In general, we can call this process *reduction*, and define a generic *reduce* function that takes any binary operation and applies it to a list (in any order it chooses).
+Exactly such a function (also called `reduce`) exists in Python:
 ```python
 >>> from functools import reduce
 >>> reduce(max, [1,2,3,4,5])